claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 ### How is it possible that there is no recurring hosting fee?

-Your portfolio website will be hosted for free on Github Pages [TODO: Add link].
-Please make sure you read Github Pages guidelines (for example, you shouldn't be directly selling products or )
+Your portfolio website will be hosted for free on [Github Pages](https://pages.github.com/){:target="_blank" rel="noopener noreferrer"}.
+If you follow the link, it will look very technical.
+Don't worry, you don't have to know how to do any of this, I will happily do the entire setup for you!

 ### What if I need a custom component that does not currently exist?